 While other boutique amp builders go for accurate recreation of vintage sounds or articulate high-gain, Mesa/Boogie aims to tackle it all by pushing the boundaries of guitar amp technology.

-Brand founder Randall Smith also started out as a technician that repairs and modifies existing amps in the '60s, in fact the first Boogie amp is a modified Fender Princeton.
-Prominent players of the era go to him when they want to make their amp louder and to add distortion, which was still considered unique at that time.
+Brand founder Randall Smith also started out as a technician who repaired and modified existing amps in the '60s, in fact the first Boogie amp is a modified Fender Princeton.
+Prominent players of the era went to him when they wanted to make their amp louder and to add distortion, which was still considered unique at that time.

 In 1972, Smith released Mark I, which added an extra tube gain stage to the preamp.
 It was the first of a series of amps that carried the Mesa/Boogie brand.
 Artists such as Carlos Santana, John Petrucci, Andy Timmons and many others are known supporters.

 Mesa/Boogie Mark V is the latest iteration of the Mark I, featuring all the sounds of the previous versions and other additions.
 It is literally a collection of boutique quality amplifier circuits packed into a single amp.